insight-platform/Savant/docs/source/advanced_topics/8_ext_systems.rst

 A typical example of such a circuit: File -> Module -> MongoDB

 If Mongo is dead or slow, the processing will be delayed or stuck until it recovers.
-You don't have to use sophisticated logic to craft such kinds of circuits.
+You don't have to use sophisticated logic to make such kinds of circuits.

 Our recommendations when building such sort of circuits: